castacks/UniCeption/README.md

 # UniCeption

-Repository to support the AirLab's Generalizable Perception Stack.
+A Generalizable Perception Stack for Scene Understanding.

 ## Installation